Rudolfevergarden/my-CEHv11-notes/module-1.md

 ## Cyber Kill Chain Methodology
 - Component of intellegence driven defence for identification and prevention of malicious intrusion activities.
 - Helps understand the adversary's tactics, teacniques, and procedures.

+### Various phases in cyber kill chain
+- Reconnaissance
+An asversary performs reconnaissance to collect as much information about the target as possible to probe for weak points before actually attaking.

 ## Tactics, Techniques and Procedures (TTPs)
 - pattern of activities and methods associated with specific threat actors or group of threat actors.